Hunter Renfrow: 2019

 Renfrow was listed as a starting wide receiver on the Raiders' depth chart since the first release.
 Renfrow made his NFL debut in Week 1 against the Denver Broncos on Monday Night Football, with two catches for 13 yards in the 24–16 win.
 In Week 8 against the Houston Texans, Renfrow caught four passes for 88 yards including a 65-yard touchdown reception, the first of his career in the 27–24 loss.
 In Week 12 against the New York Jets, Renfrow caught three passes for 31 yards before exiting the game due to a rib injury in the third quarter.
 After the game, Raiders' head coach Jon Gruden said that Renfrow broke a rib and punctured a lung which could force him to miss the rest of the season.
 Renfrow returned from injury in Week 16 against the Los Angeles Chargers.
 During the game, Renfrow caught seven passes for 107 yards and a touchdown during the 24–17 win.
-In the following week's game against the Denver Broncos, Renfrow caught six passes for 102 yards and a touchdown during the 16-15 loss.
+In the following week's game against the Broncos, Renfrow caught six passes for 102 yards and a touchdown during the 16–15 loss.
 Overall, Renfrow finished the 2019 season with 49 receptions for 605 receiving yards and four receiving touchdowns.